Laundry Room Sink Ideas

 Small Laundry Room Ideas with Sink

 Smart planning ensures small laundry rooms with sinks remain functional.
 Stacked washer and dryer units free horizontal space for a narrow sink and cabinet combo.
 Vertical shelving over the sink ensures supplies stay organized without cluttering the floor.
-If stacking isn’t possible, a countertop over side-by-side machines with a small bar sink works well.
+Side-by-side machines under a shared countertop can accommodate a small bar sink.
 Wall-mounted sinks paired with lower shelves provide utility without bulky cabinetry.
-Countertops serving both folding and pre-treating tasks enhance space efficiency.
+Combining folding and soaking areas makes small laundry rooms highly practical.

 Laundry Room Sink and Cabinet Ideas